 When there is a dispute over property – commercial or residential – a client needs to know that their legal advisor will first aim to resolve it and mitigate any risks – and only when this route has been exhausted should they turn to litigation.

-With a team of 17, we advise in relation to commercial, residential and mixed use schemes and development disputes.
+With a team of over 20, we advise in relation to commercial, residential and mixed use schemes and development disputes.
 We deal with all landlord and tenant issues including rent arrears, forfeiture, lease renewals, dilapidations claims, and service charge disputes.
 We also have experience in rent review, insolvency, real estate disputes and property related professional negligence claims.